Kiailandi/pomodoro.sh/README.md

 [Pomodoro.sh](pomodoro.sh) is also a nice domain name, but I don't really want to pay **$35** for it :D

+It is currently tested and works on both Linux and MacOS.

 # HOW TO

 - clone the repo with `git clone https://github.com/Kiailandi/pomodoro.sh`